Loading... Please wait...

 • In 2005, the International Agency for Research of Cancer, a branch of the WHO, labelled hormonal contraceptives as a Group 1 carcinogen (known to cause cancer) similar to asbestos, radium, and tobacco.

-• Hormonal contraceptives increase the risk of blood clots, strokes, heart attacks, infertility, severe headaches (RCVS), deep vein thrombosis, high blood pressure, pelvic inflammatory disease, breast cancer, cervical cancer, liver tumours, ectopic pregnancy, miscarriage, STDs, and mental health problems.
+• Hormonal contraceptives increase the risk of blood clots, strokes, heart attacks, infertility, severe headaches (RCVS), deep vein thrombosis, high blood pressure, pelvic inflammatory disease, breast cancer, cervical cancer, liver tumours, ectopic pregnancy, miscarriage, STDs, depression, anxiety and other mental health problems.

 • Copper IUDs can lead to copper overload (toxicity) in the body.
-They increase the risk of anemia, infertility, infection, pelvic pain, reproductive & sexual problems, uterine perforation, heavier & longer periods, anxiety, depression, insomnia, and other mental disorders.
+They increase the risk of anemia, infertility, infection, pelvic pain, reproductive & sexual problems, uterine perforation, heavier & longer periods, anxiety, depression, insomnia, and other mental health problems.

 Frequently asked questions